Thermal Area Law for Lattice Bosons: Sketch of proof of Theorem

 To use Lemma \ref{th:lem1}, we again decompose the Hamiltonian as $H_{AB}=H_A+H_B+H_\partial$ where we define the subsystem Hamiltonians with open boundary conditions along the cut.
 More precisely, for $X \in \{A,B\}$, we set

 and $H_\partial = -J \sum_{\substack{x \sim y,\\x \in A, y \in B}} (a_x^\dagger a_y + a_y^\dagger a_x)$.

-Notice that the boundary Hamiltonian $H_\partial $ contains $L^{d-1}$ terms, so the right-hand side of Lemma \ref{th:lem1} seems to exhibits the desired scaling in $L$ and $\beta$.
-The main challenge is that the hopping terms $a_x^\dagger a_y + a_y^\dagger a_x$ between $A$ and $B$ regions are unbounded in contrast to the cases of spin systems or lattice fermions.
+Notice that the boundary Hamiltonian $H_\partial$ contains at most $d \abs{\ABb}$ many summands, so the right-hand side of Lemma \ref{th:lem1} seems to exhibits the desired scaling in $L$ and $\beta$.
+The main challenge is that the hopping terms $a_x^\dagger a_y + a_y^\dagger a_x$ between $A$ and $B$ are unbounded in contrast to the cases of spin systems or lattice fermions.

 Our first idea is that since expectations with respect to the full Gibbs state are rather difficult to handle, we aim for the expectation in a quasifree state which can be computed via Wick's rule.
 To this end, we want to remove the $W$ term in $e^{-\beta H_{AB}}$.
-The technical tool to rigorously implement such a shift in the operator exponent will be a double application of the Peierls-Bogoliubov inequality \cite{ruelle1999statistical}, which has a long history in the study of quantum many-body systems and quantum information theory.
+The technical tool to rigorously implement such a shift in the operator exponent will be a double application of the Peierls-Bogoliubov inequality \cite[(2.14)]{carlen}, which has a long history in the study of quantum many-body systems and quantum information theory.
 Applying it twice, we obtain

 We use this bound with $K=-\beta H_{AB}$ and $P = \beta (W - (\mu + \gamma - 2dJ) \N )$ so that the new effective Hamiltonian is

 and $e^{-\beta (H_0 + (\gamma+2dJ) \N)}$ is a trace-class quasifree state, so that expectations can be calculated via Wick's rule.
 Here we introduced a parameter $\gamma>0$ large enough in order to make $e^{-\beta (H_0 + (\gamma+2dJ) \N)}$ normalizable.
 This can be interpreted as an \textit{artificial decrease of the chemical potential} which is introduced to stabilize the system by balancing the loss of the repulsion $W$ from the exponential.
 (Indeed, note that without help from $\gamma$, we would get $e^{-\beta (H_0 - (\mu+2dJ) \N)}$ which has infinite trace for $\mu > -2dJ$.)